dcm4che/dcm4chee-proxy/README.md

 The standalone app can be started by executing `./bin/proxysa` (or proxysa.bat) and specifying the device name to be loaded from the configuration backend (LDAP or Java Preferences).

+*Example:*
-Example: proxysa --device dcm4chee-proxy --ldap-url ldap://localhost:1389/dc=example,dc=com --ldap-userDN "cn=Directory
+`proxysa --device dcm4chee-proxy --ldap-url ldap://localhost:1389/dc=example,dc=com --ldap-userDN "cn=Directory
+Manager" --ldap-pwd admin`
-Manager" --ldap-pwd admin => Starts the proxy with a DICOM configuration retrieved from the specified LDAP.
+This will start the proxy with a DICOM configuration retrieved from the specified LDAP.

 Try `proxysa --help` for more information.